ESP8266 Tutorial: Programming the Onboard GPIO Pins

-The ESP8266 is a very low-cost module, starting from around Rs.200 from Amazon.
-It comes pre-programmed with an AT command set firmware, meaning, you can simply hook this up to your Arduino device and get about as much WiFi-ability as a WiFi Shield offers.
+The ESP8266 is a very low-cost module that comes pre-programmed with an AT command set firmware, meaning, you can simply hook this up to your Arduino device and get about as much WiFi-ability as a WiFi Shield offers.
 This module has a powerful on-board processing and storage capability that allows it to be integrated with the sensors and other application through its GPIOs.

 In this tutorial, we can see how to get started with the ESP-01 Wi-Fi module, configure it, and verify that there is communication established between the module and another device without using an FTDI chip.

 How Does it Work?

 The ESP8266 communicates with the Arduino through a serial interface.
 That is, it uses theArduino’s Rx and Tx pins (digital pins 0 and 1) hooked up to the module for receiving commands and communicates back.
 The module features a full TCP/UDP stack support and can be configured as a web server.

 The ESP8266 or ESP-01 module also has two GPIO pins that can be used for directly manipulating any output devices like LEDs or relays.
 Moreover, the ESP-01 module powers the onboard ESP8266 through 3.3V.
 Therefore if your Arduino doesn’t have a 3.3V output pin, you will have to use a voltage regulator like the 78R33 to step down the 5V from the Arduino to 3.3V in order to power the ESP8266.

 First, download Arduino IDE ensure that you have the latest software version (some older versions won’t work).
 Visit the following URL: https://www.arduino.cc/en/Main/Software.